deuts/deuts.github.io/content/posts/excel-stockhistory-function-pro-tips/index.md

 summary: The first time I learned about 'STOCKHISTORY' function.
 slug: excel-stockhistory-function-pro-tips
 draft: false
+description: Better late than never!
+The STOCKHISTORY function is a game-changer for tracking your stock portfolio directly in Excel.
+It’s like having a personal financial assistant that never sleeps!
 ---

 I wonder how I've come to know this function just now.
 I have so much use for the `STOCKHISTORY` function to manage my personal stock portfolio.